The Optimal Dynamic Treatment Rule SuperLearner: Considerations, Performance, and Application: Simulation: Comparisons and Considerations of SuperLearner ODTR Estimators

 \paragraph{$n$ = 1,000}

-Libraries that contain machine learning algorithms (i.e., ``ML blip models," ``Parametric + ML blip models," ``ML blip models and EYd maximizers, " and ``Blip models and EYd maximizers") overall perform better than libraries with parametric models only (i.e., ``Parametric blip models") and the standard GLM (i.e., ``GLM"), across all performance metrics.
-For example, the percent match between the true ODTR and the estimated ODTR spans from 72.0\%-77.7\% for any libraries with machine learning algorithms, whereas the percent match for libraries with only parametric models is from 56.4\% to 58.0\%.
+Libraries that contain machine learning algorithms (i.e., ``ML blip algorithms," ``Parametric + ML blip algorithms," ``ML blip algorithms and EYd maximizers, " and ``Blip algorithms and EYd maximizers") overall perform better than libraries with algorithms based on parametric models only (i.e., ``Parametric blip algorithms") and the standard GLM (i.e., ``GLM"), across all performance metrics.
+For example, the percent match between the true ODTR and the estimated ODTR spans from 72.0\%-77.7\% for any library with machine learning algorithms, whereas the percent match for libraries with only parametric algorithms spans from 56.4\% to 58.0\%.

 There are no stark differences within the libraries that contain machine learning algorithms across the metalearner and risk dimensions, except when using a discrete metalearner and $R_{MSE}$ risk.
-Specifically, the discrete metalearner that uses $R_{MSE}$ has a higher average regret and relative variance than all other algorithms that use machine learning (e.g., for the ``Parametric + ML blip models" ``Blip only" library that uses a discrete metalearner, the average regret when using $R_{MSE}$ versus $R_{E[Y_d]}$ is -0.0389 versus -0.0284, respectively, and the relative variance when using $R_{MSE}$ versus $R_{E[Y_d]}$ is 2.137 versus 0.7781, respectively).
+Specifically, the discrete metalearner that uses $R_{MSE}$ has a higher average regret and relative variance than all other algorithms that use machine learning (e.g., for the ``Parametric + ML blip algorithms" ``Blip only" library that uses a discrete metalearner, the average regret when using $R_{MSE}$ versus $R_{E[Y_d]}$ is -0.0389 versus -0.0284, respectively, and the relative variance when using $R_{MSE}$ versus $R_{E[Y_d]}$ is 2.137 versus 0.7781, respectively).

 \paragraph{$n$ = 300}